RafiKK98/b8a11-client-side-RafiKK98/README.md

-# Batch-8 Assignment-11
-## Online Group Study Network App
+# Online Group Study Network App using the MERN stack

 ### Features: